j-d0g/mistral-7b-nli/project_blog.md

 *   **Batch Size Interaction:** Experiments that varied the effective batch size (e.g., Ablation 1 using 32 vs. Ablation 0 using 16) showed poor results when other parameters like learning rate weren't adjusted accordingly.
 A learning rate suitable for a small batch size (like 2e-4 for 16) could become unstable with a larger batch size (32) without a corresponding reduction or a different warmup profile.
 This highlighted the need to co-tune LR and batch size.
 *   **Resuming Challenges:** Resuming training often failed to correctly restore the learning rate scheduler's state, leading to the scheduler restarting its warmup phase inappropriately mid-training.
 This caused sudden learning rate spikes, loss increases, and accuracy drops.

 **Decision:** To decouple the warmup phase from the total training length and enable more consistent comparisons across experiments with varying epochs or batch sizes, the approach was shifted from using `warmup_ratio` to specifying a **fixed number of `warmup_steps`**.
 This provides more direct control and makes tuning the initial learning phase more predictable and reproducible, especially when resuming training or adjusting the total training duration.
+Experimentally, the successful larger-scale runs (`r=32/a=64`, effective batch size 64) performed best with `warmup_steps` around **150**, while earlier, smaller-scale runs were more stable with `warmup_steps` in the **50-75** range.
 It also simplifies diagnosing issues related to the learning rate schedule.

 ---